ioccc-src/winner/faq.md

 <div id="frequent-themes">
-### Q: What types of entries have been frequently submitted to the IOCCC?
+### Q 2.3: What types of entries have been frequently submitted to the IOCCC?
 </div>

 There are types of entries that are frequently submitted to the IOCCC.